medopaw/uruk/README.md

 25. neteasemusic
 26. qqmusic
 27. baidunetdisk
+28. mas
+29. caffeinate

 All depended targets will be installed first.
-The dependency is specified in installation scripts by calling `install_if_need`.
+The dependency is specified in installation scripts by calling `install_if_needed`.
 You can modify installation script to customize your own installation.

 For what is shipped, e.g. pyenv, fzf and brew will be installed before installing python.

 ## Under the Hood

-### Retrive targets
+### Retrieve targets

 For every install target (i.e. python, ruby, etc.), Uruk decides which install script(s) should be run first by retrieving name(s) from: